|

 professional will

-work steadily to empower you co-parents to identify, clarify, and resolve
+work steadily to empower your family adults to

 problems, not to solve them for you...

-Option: refer your consultant/s to this site (http://sfhelp.org)
+Option: refer your consultant/s to this nonprofit educational Web site (https://sfhelp.org)

 Pause, breathe, and recall why you read this article.
 Did you get